Official state symbol Kansas State Tree Adopted 1937

 Kansas State Tree and Flower

 Kansas's state flower is the Wild Native Sunflower (Helianthus annuus), adopted in 1903.
 George Morehouse drafted the bill after noticing Kansans wearing sunflowers to identify themselves.
 Governor Willis Bailey signed it on March 12, 1903.
-The sunflower appears on the state flag, quarter, and gave Kansas its nickname.
+The sunflower appears on the state flag, quarter, and gave Kansas its nickname, while prairie ecosystems also support Kansas's state animal, the American bison.

 Cottonwood Uses